Prospective offtaker demand

 Vancouver, BC

 1.8 t/day Burnaby station.
-15 t/day North Vancouver liquid H2 facility ($140M, ERCO Worldwide byproduct capture, development permits granted). $337M CIB + $49M SIF.
+15 t/day North Vancouver liquid H2 facility ($140M, ERCO Worldwide byproduct capture, development permits granted). $337M CIB investment commitment + $49M SIF.
 North Van site across Burrard Inlet from Waterfront hub enables potential third-party supply integration via barge.

 Q